parasaurolophus/rader.us/src/software/scheme/tail-recursion.md

 recursion based loops or continuation passing by making `do` much harder to use.
-In other words, the "popular demand" mostly came from people trying to learn Scheme and the functional paradigm after having already become very used to procedureal programming using so-called "structured" languages.
+In other words, the "popular demand" mostly came from people trying to learn Scheme and the functional paradigm after having already become very used to procedural programming using so-called "structured" languages.